-The barn home has become a fast, unique way to combine a rustic country lifestyle with the comfort of modern household features.
+The barndominium has become a fast, unique way to combine a rustic country lifestyle with the comfort of modern household features.
 And when we say fast, we mean it.
-To convert these barns into your dream house it’s actually a pretty quick turnaround.
-How long does it take to build a barn home?
+To convert these barns into your dream house, it’s actually a pretty quick turnaround.
+You may be wondering – how long does it take to build a barndominium?

-It takes about 6 months for professional builders to convert your barn to your barn home.
-The t.urnaround time will greatly depend on the existing features and foundation of the current barn you are converting.
-If you are building from the ground up, you can expect similar timeframes.
+It takes about 6 months for professional builders to convert your barn into your barndominium.
+The turnaround time will greatly depend on the existing features and foundation of the current barn you are converting.
+If you are building from the ground up, you can expect similar time frames.

 Right off the bat, this can be a tricky maneuver.
 Many barns will have a dirt floor.
 If that is the case, you will need to pour a cement foundation for your new home.
 This will typically require the builders to raise the barn a few inches off the ground in order to pour the foundation.

 The builders will need to assess the condition of the entire framework of the barn.
 For older barns, this can be a lot of work, as many times the frame will have gotten warped throughout the years.